-Exercise Your Way To Good Night Sleep And Beat Stress
+Exercise Your Way To Good Night’s Sleep And Beat Stress

 Modern lifestyles and unpredictable routines often increase anxiety and disrupt sleep.
 Stress and overthinking are common reasons many individuals struggle to fall or stay asleep.

-Exercise is one of the most effective ways to improve sleep naturally.
-Engaging in physical activity, especially stretching, yoga, or low-intensity aerobic workouts, can help calm the mind and body.
-However, it is best to avoid high-intensity exercise within an hour of bedtime, as it may increase alertness temporarily.
+Exercise is an effective way to support natural sleep.
+Engaging in consistent physical activity, such as stretching, yoga, or moderate-intensity aerobic workouts, may help calm the mind and body, promoting better sleep [2].
+For instance, research suggests that consistent moderate aerobic exercise can increase total sleep time and improve sleep efficiency [3].
+However, it is best to avoid high-intensity exercise within one to three hours of bedtime, as it may increase alertness temporarily [2].

 Helpful Nighttime Practices: